Accreditation for Culinary Arts and Baking and Pastry Programs

 Accreditation Commission Meeting

-The ACFEF Accreditation Commission met in Las Vegas for their 2013 biannual meeting.
+The ACFEF Accreditation Commission met at Kendall College in Chicago for their 2014 biannual meeting.

 ACFEF accredited programs may purchase promotional banners and table runners bearing the ACFEF and school logos.
 Order Form